Track and Trace for Governments

 AI in the Supply Chain: Use Cases

-To learn more about AI potential, let’s look at the use cases at 4 different stages of product development and movement throughout the supply chain as explained by Simform
+To better understand AI's potential, let’s explore key use cases across four stages of product development and movement throughout the supply chain, as outlined by Simform

 Real-time management of each store